btcpayserver/btcpayserver-docker/docs/cloudflare-tunnel.md

 1. You need to [create an account on Cloudflare](https://cloudflare.com/).
 2. Enable Cloudflare for your domain name.
 For namecheap, [follow this tutorial](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-cloudflare-account/).
-3. After you've added the DNS and is propagated,  go to [Zero Trust](https://dash.teams.cloudflare.com/) option on the left menu, go to `access`, then click `tunnels`.
+3. After the DNS changes are propagated, go to [Zero Trust](https://dash.teams.cloudflare.com/) option on the left menu, go to `access`, then click `tunnels`.
 4. Click `create tunnel` button, give it a name
 5. In `Choose your environment`, click on docker and copy your token, you will need it later (the string after `--token`, as shown in the following screenshot)
 ![](./img/Cloudflare-Tunnel-Token.png)